Legalizing Marijuana is Part of the Opioid Solution

 64% of America Supports Legalizing Marijuana

 In 2016, 1.5 million people were arrested for drug-related offenses, more than 80% for possession alone.
 Our incarceration rate is the highest in the world.
-And the color of your skin is a determinate of the likelihood of your incarceration for drugs.
-According to the ACLU, blacks are four times more likely to be arrested for marijuana possession than whites, despite similar usage rates.
-It is time to fix our broken drugs laws and end the failed War on Drugs so we can treat addiction as a health problem and begin to end this vehicle for racial injustice.
+And the color of one's skin is a determinate of the likelihood of incarceration for drugs.
+According to the ACLU, black citizens are four times more likely to be arrested for marijuana possession than white citizens, despite similar usage rates.
+It is time to fix our broken drugs laws, so we can treat addiction as a health problem and begin to end this vehicle for racial injustice.

 Opioid overdose has risen dramatically over the past 15 years and is implicated in the deaths of 90 Americans each day.
 According to the Journal of the American Medical Association (4/2/18), states that allowed cannabis for medical purposes (under Medicare Part D) had 2.21 million fewer daily doses of opioids prescribed per year.
 Marijuana is effective in treating chronic pain, as well as certain medical and mental health conditions often medicated with opiates.
 And marijuana has little addiction potential and no history of causing overdose.
 Opioid addiction and overdose rates can be reduced significantly with the legalization of marijuana/cannabis.